silasary/professor_oak/README.md

 The point of Oak is to give everyone even footing when playing Pokecord on in a small server with friends.
 To allow people to intentionally not catch a pokemon they already have, so their friends can fill their dex.

-# Why does Oak sometimes not recognise a pokemon?
+## Why does Oak sometimes not recognise a pokemon?

-Pokecord occasionally changes up their images, adds new pokemon, or deploys anti-cheat mechanisms.
+Pokecord sometimes changes up their images, adds new pokemon, or deploys anti-cheat mechanisms.
 He'll learn from watching you catch pokemon though, so fill those dexes and show them to Oak.

 (He also hasn't seen many shinies)

-# Sounds good, how do I use him?
+## Sounds good, how do I use him?

 Invite him to your server with this link! <https://discord.com/api/oauth2/authorize?client_id=590057467111538689&permissions=0&scope=bot>